MoralisWeb3/docs/docs/04-guides/solana-nft-minter.md

 The first step of the app is to connect the Metaplex SDK with the wallet and the devnet cluster.

-> Only partical code is shown here to keep it clean.
+> Only partial code is shown here to keep it clean.
 Visit  `src/components/templates/nftMinter` to view the entire code.

 ```typescript NFTMinter.tsx
 /*